heryckmp/heryckmp/README.md

 • 👀 I'm interested in coding, video games, and running (cross country and code)

-• 🌱 I'm currently learning Java.
+• 🌱 I'm currently learning Java and C++.